April 10, 2013

 Winter News

 Hello everyone!
 Even though it is winter we are still here on the farm and working hard. 🙂 The winter is progressing and so is our new building.
-We are very excited to see the inside of the building coming together.
-This week we are hoping to get the paneling put up in the offices. […]
+We are […]

 Frozen Cherry Shipping Has Begun!